Hier können Sie den Jahresbericht

 Summer holidays in Namibia

-A few days ago it rained a little in Namibia for the first time in a long time, not everywhere, but in Omaruru it was at least 20mm.
+A few days ago, it rained a little in Namibia for the first time in a long time.
+Not everywhere, but in Omaruru it was at least 20mm.
 Relief and hope that the rainy season will continue in January and February.

 Advent bazaar helps 21 students in Namibia

 The net proceeds were overwhelming!
-With the €2100 we can support 21 students in need in the coming school year.
-For around €100 we can accommodate a young person in a student hostel for a year and also provide them with a new school uniform with shoes and a new school bag for lessons.
+With the €2,100, we can support 21 students in need in the coming school year.
+For approximately €100, we can accommodate a young person in a student hostel for a year and also provide them with a new school uniform, shoes, and a new school bag for class.

-About Easter in Namibia
+Over Easter in Namibia